mahipv/pg_ai/README.md

 cd pg_ai
 make install
 ```
-- pg_ai uses libcurl for REST communication, make sure the curl library is installed.
+- pg_ai uses libcurl for communication with the AI services, make sure the curl is installed.
-- uses the [pgvector](https://github.com/pgvector/pgvector) extension for vector operations, make sure the extension is installed.
+- uses the [pgvector](https://github.com/pgvector/pgvector) extension for vector operations, needs to be installed for vector operations.

 ## Getting Started